Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 }

 Article (or NewsArticle, BlogPosting): For any written content.
-Essential if you publish content.
 Includes author, date published, headline, and image.
-This is essential for appearing in Google News, Discover, and AI citations.
+This helps you appear in Google News, Discover, and AI citations.

 <script type="application/ld+json">